British Bencoolen: Territory

 Originally a Presidency within British India, in 1785 Bencoolen was downgraded to Bencoolen Residency and placed under the Bengal Presidency.

-On 15 October 1817, Stamford Raffles was appointed Lieutenant-Governor of Bencoolen.
-During his time as Lieutenant-Governor, Raffles enacted major reforms, including the abolition of slavery, as well as creating Singapore to provide a new trading port in the region.
+In October 1817, Stamford Raffles was appointed lieutenant-governor of Bencoolen.
+During his time as lieutenant-governor of what he declared to be "the most wretched place I ever beheld", he abolished slavery and founded Singapore in order to provide a new trading port in the region.

 In 1823, Singapore was removed from the control of Bencoolen.
 The British ceded Bencoolen to the Netherlands in the Anglo-Dutch Treaty of 1824.